thorchain/docs/thornodes/fullnode/midgard-docker.md

 ---
-description: Setting up midgard on plain Linux
+description: Setting up Midgard on Linux
 ---

 # Midgard on Docker